MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-appendix/xbox-one-multiplayer-session-directory.md

 ### MPSD sessions and templates

-MPSD sessions are created with templates ingested through the Xbox Development Portal (XDP).
+MPSD sessions are created with templates ingested through Partner Center.
 The templates are JSON documents that define the framework for the session being created.
 The template provides constants for the new session.